 The fast of the 17th of Tammuz marks the day of the breaching of the walls and sees us observe a number of laws of mourning:

 - The fast is a day fast from dawn to dark.

 - Special poems known as Kinot are recited during the Shacharit service.

 From the 17th of Tammuz we start the 3 weeks of national mourning.

 What Are The Laws Of The 3 Weeks?

 Why These Particular Prohibitions?

-They all symbolise joy.
+They all symbolize joy.
 For three weeks a year Ashkenazi Jewry, commemorate the destruction of the Temple by refraining from activities that give us joy.
 It is very hard to suddenly feel sad and mourn, especially when the events we are being asked to mourn took place so long ago.
-By setting aside these 3 weeks we can slowly learn about the history and grasp the tragedy that was the Destruction of the Temple.
+By setting aside these 3 weeks we can slowly learn about the history and grasp the tragedy that was the destruction of the Temple.